SteveKiller/SteveKiller/README.md

-## I'm a Code, Game cheat dev 😛
+## I'm a new Coder, Game cheat dev 😛

-- 🔭 You should go check out my [YouTube][youtube]
+- You should go check out my [YouTube][youtube]
-- 🌱 I’m currently learning everything 🤣
+- I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- I’m love working with others on projects
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 2021 Goals: Get 100 sub's on [YouTube][youtube] 🥺
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- Fun fact: I cheat not to make your life hard, but to make my easier

 ### Connect with me: